moneyforward/jct/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/moneyforward/jct.
+Bug reports and pull requests are welcome!

 ### tips

 - Please separate the PR for additional features from the PR for versioning.

+## Licenses

+JCT is licensed under the Apache License, Version 2.0.
+See [LICENSE](./LICENSE) for the full license text.